-The Public Review Draft LHMP was advertised and distributed to collect public input and comments.
-The District circulated the Public Review Draft LHMP for 30 days from April 16, 2021 through May 15, 2021.
-During this time, Wood integrated comments and issues from the public and stakeholders, as appropriate, along with additional agency and other stakeholder internal review comments.
-During the public review period, the District received (Insert Number of Comments) comments from the public.
-Public comments are briefly summarized in Table 3-6.
-Detailed responses to public comments are included in Appendix A.
+The Public Review Draft LHMP was advertised and circulated for public input for 21 days from April 15, 2021 through May 6, 2021.
+If comments were received during time, Wood and District staff would have integrated the comments and issues from the public and stakeholders, as appropriate, along with additional agency and other stakeholder internal review comments.
+However, the District did not receive any comments during public review period.